Minimising the Negative Impact of Divorce on Your Kids

 Children thrive on routine.
 While you may not be able to keep their lives completely the same, try to stick to the same routine now that they’ve had all their lives.
 They are going to have to adjust to many changes, but keeping as many things as consistent as possible will be a big help.

-Minimize abrupt schedule changes as much as possible, and don’t “pull” your kids away from things that they’re used to.
+Minimise abrupt schedule changes as much as possible, and don’t “pull” your kids away from things that they’re used to.

-Too many changes and unfamiliarities could start to trigger behavioral issues in your children.
+Too many changes and unfamiliarities could start to trigger behavioural issues in your children.
 Those can come up differently, depending on your child’s age.
 For example, a younger child might start to suck their thumb or wet the bed.
 A teenager might start to act out.
 Keeping things consistent can help to limit the risk of these issues.

 There’s no denying that divorce will be hard on your kids.
 But, if you’re willing to work with your ex and put your children ahead of your own feelings, you can minimise the negative impact and walk with them into the next chapter of your lives.